dapr/dapr/docs/development/setup-dapr-development-using-vscode.md

 The [default remote-container config](../../.devcontainer/devcontainer.json) uses the default image in [daprio dockerhub](https://hub.docker.com/r/daprio/dapr-dev).
 This section describes how to use your own development image.

 1. Edit [docker/Dockerfile-dev](../../docker/Dockerfile-dev)
-2. Uncomment `"dockerFile"` in [devcontainer.json](../../.devcontainer/devcontainer.json) to use container built by [docker/Dockerfile-dev](../../docker/Dockerfile-dev).
+2. Uncomment `"dockerFile"` in [devcontainer.json](../../.devcontainer/devcontainer.json) to use container built with [docker/Dockerfile-dev](../../docker/Dockerfile-dev).

 ```json
 {